 10. The GOP announced that one of their top priorities for 2011 will be to target "excessive environmental" regulation.
 What are your thoughts on this?
 What problems do you think we'll be facing from deniers of climate change in 2011?

 Muslim Americans need to create a whole movement, in America, to stop these anti-regulationists.

 I wrote an article once and received the following comment that sums up the argument of those politicos that claim excessive environmental regulation as their priority:

 "God created the whole universe(s), not just the insignificant dust speck we have inhabited to date and which exists solely for our benefit.
 We were created to use it up and move on."

 One fundamental flaw in the entire economic system we are currently in is in its intentions.
 When we eat a fruit we intend for it to nourish us so that we can go about the business of our day.
 Now, if the primary focus of our day is to praise Allah, then we are eating that fruit with the intention of praising Allah.
 Then the way that you would harvest and care for that fruit would reflect that.
-You might be compelled to give a hefty portion away, you might also be compelled to pray as much in the land which the fruit was raised and be very careful about the water it was fed and what was allowed to go into the ground around those fruit trees.
+You might be compelled to give a hefty portion away, you might also be compelled to pray as much in the land where the fruit was raised and be very careful about the water it was fed and what was allowed to go into the ground around those fruit trees.
 Well, if your focus is, instead, to "use it up (resources) and move on" then you would care very little for the ground around the fruit, the water they were fed.
 Your focus would solely be on profit.
 Your focus would be blinded by greed and profits.
 This sort of focus is akin to prescribing partners to the worship of Allah and it is a dangerous course of action.

 Now people live in the United States because it is an organized society that takes care of basic infrastructure needs.
 If our government cannot protect our water supply from private companies who want no oversight so they, filled with greed, can destroy our water supply - then what is the role of government?